Risk Management and Countermeasures

 In the Retail/Wholesale Energy & Related Business (BtoC Business) and the Energy Solutions Business (BtoB Business), we are working to reduce the risk posed by temperature fluctuations by expanding sales of electricity, which sees increased demand in the summer, rather than relying only on oil and gas, which sees varying demand depending on the temperature in the winter.
 In addition, in the Energy Solutions Business (BtoB Business), we are working to shift our existing petroleum sales facilities to Oil Square, which has the improved capacity to ship light oil, which is expected to be in demand throughout the year as fuel for construction machinery and trucks, etc.

 Under the background of soaring prices for fuel such as LNG around the world, the supply and demand environment for electricity continues to change dramatically.
-Especially in the summer and winter demand months, sharp increases in electricity wholesale prices can have a significant impact on performance, but we are working to reduce risk by diversifying our procurement.
+Especially in the summer and winter demand months, fluctuations in electricity wholesale prices can have a significant impact on performance, but while working to minimize price fluctuation risk by promoting the transition to a market-linked plan (B to B Business) we have been participating in balancing groups with other companies (a system in which several electricity retailing companies in the B to C Business form a single group and enter a single consignment supply agreement with general electric power distributors), and outsourcing power procurement and supply and demand management to optimize the balance between supply and demand.

 (3)Intensification of competition in the energy industry